 - Applicants who are already in Germany in the first academic year of a 2-year postgraduate or Master's programme at the time of their application may apply for a scholarship for the second year of study.
 In this case, it is not possible to extend the scholarship.

-- usually one academic year; an extension is not possible.
+- usually one academic year (two semester); an extension is not possible.

 - Scholarship payments of 861 euros a month